attriaayush/reckoner/README.md

 ## Usage

-This project currently fetches all the finacial information from [IEX Cloud](https://iexcloud.io/) which under the hood uses [Refinitiv](https://www.refinitiv.com/en) for the cash flow projections for the next two years.
+This project currently fetches all the finacial information from [IEX Cloud](https://iexcloud.io/) which under the hood uses [Refinitiv](https://www.refinitiv.com/en) for the cash flow projections.

-- Once you have an IEX_API_KEY
+- Once you have an IEX_API_KEY.
-- Run `IEX_API_KEY=<key> cargo run`
+- Run `IEX_API_KEY=<key> cargo run`.
+- `/stock/evaluate` endpoint accepts `ticker_symbol` i.e. company's stock symbol and your `expected_return`.
+The stock's fair value in other words your buying entry point will be calculated based on your expected return.

 Example request: